 Switching between different cloud providers might not be the easiest thing yet.
 Thus, a lot of companies find themselves locked in with a particular vendor.
 Plus, there’s a big chance you’ll expose your data while migrating from one vendor to another.

-Cloud Service Development and Cloud computing isn’t the future anymore – it’s our reality.
-A lot of organizations use cloud computing services to scale their business and reach highest levels of agility.
 However, just like with any other infrastructure service, you should fully understand the challenges cloud computing brings.
 That said, before opting for any services, assess how the cloud will affect your business, run a thorough research and only then slowly start moving toward becoming a fully cloud-based enterprise.